ycohen/coroassignment/README.md

 to.
 If performance problems are due to high read volumes, this could help us.
 If it's due to high write volumes, we'd have to explore other options.
 Sharding is one possibility.
-Based on the kind of queries we're doing on the database right now, it seems like ranged sharding, which would distribute the data into different shards based on the sent time.
+Based on the kind of queries we're doing on the database right now, it seems like ranged sharding, which could distribute the data into different shards based on the sent time, would be appropriate.

 ### Expected Performance Issues